felwind14/py4geo/readmePersCompGit.txt

 # Commit your changes
 git commit -m "Description of changes"

-# Push your changes to the personal remote
+# Push your changes to the personal remote ---I get prompted to my personal git and then make the merge
 git push personal b_py4g